Home

 Reviews

-"Regina Zona, soprano, and David Oliver, piano, faculty from Shorter College, opened the second half of the program with a dramatic interpretation of the first three lieder from the “Vier Letzte Lieder” by Richard Strauss.
+"Regina Zona, soprano, and David Oliver, piano...opened the second half of the program with a dramatic interpretation of the first three lieder from the “Vier Letzte Lieder” by Richard Strauss.
 Ms. Zona’s phrasing was superb, equally matched by clarity of diction and wonderful intonation.
 She captured the character of each lied, supplying a wealth of vocal coloring and nuance."

 Kevin Hampton, GMTA Newsletter